grassrootseconomics/HowTo-Paper-Currencies/README.md

 Feel free to explore this two different versions:

 [Baseline_v1_3_0](docs/CC_Baseline_v1_3_0_ENG-KISW.xls)

 [Baseline_v1_4_6](docs/CC_Baseline_v1_4_6.xls.xlsx)

 ## Training Materials

 Being clear about what you're doing is vital.
-Here you will find helpfull resources to
+Here you will find helpful resources to be able to explain the project to the potential users and people in general.

+Take a look at our [Sarafu Credit User Guide](docs/Sarafu-Credit-User-Guide-English-v6.0.pdf) , a small [quiz](docs/sc-quiz-v6.1-30th-Oct-2017.pdf) on said guide and a simple [game](docs/sc-game-v1.1-30th-Oct-2017.pdf) to simulate how a community currency works and discuss issues surrounding them.

 presentations
-games
-quices